 - Other symptoms that happen along with the headache

 - Nature of recurrence, such as, is it triggered by certain activity, food, etc.

 - Depending on what the doctor thinks your condition is, they might recommend other laboratory and imaging tests for confirmation.

 When the doctor determines the root cause of the headache, then he or she would treat the “original” problem first.
 Generally, though, the cause of ordinary headaches that happen only from time to time is difficult to determine.

-If you’re worried about headaches but feel as though it’s not an emergency that warrants a hospital visit, consider Homage’s telemedicine service.
-Similarly, you could book an appointment to have one of our House Call Doctors visit you at home.
+If you’re worried about headaches but feel as though it’s not an emergency that warrants a hospital visit, consider telemedicine services.
+Similarly, you could book an appointment to have a House Call Doctor visit you at home.

 The way that people deal with headaches varies: some let it run its course; others want immediate relief because headaches make it hard for them to focus on their tasks.
 Should you find yourself in the situation where you want to take a painkiller, here are some reminders about headache medicines: